Rajatava Dutta

-Rajatava Dutta (Bengali: রজতাভ দত্ত; born 11 August 1967) is an Indian actor who appears in Bengali, Hindi and English films.
+Rajatava Dutta (b.
+11 August 1967) is an Indian actor who appears in Bengali, Hindi and English films.
 He is often regarded as one of the most celebrated and respected Bengali actors of his generation.
-On one hand, he has received popularity for playing negative characters in commercially successful films like MLA Fatakeshto, Paglu, Boss etc; on the other hand he has gained critical praise for his versatile acting performances in critically acclaimed films like Paromitar Ekdin, Open Tee Bioscope etc and in the web-series Byadh.
-He is a judge on the Zee Bangla reality show Mirakkel.
+In a career spanning over three decades, on one hand he has received popularity for playing negative characters in commercially successful films like MLA Fatakeshto, Challenge, Paglu, Boss: Born to Rule etc. and on the other hand he has gained critical praise for his versatile acting performances in critically acclaimed films like Paromitar Ekdin, Open Tee Bioscope, Bogla Mama Jug Jug Jiyo etc. and in the web-series Byadh.
+He has been a judge on the Zee Bangla reality show Mirakkel.

 Early life

 From Ballygunge Government High School Rajatava passed Madhyamik in 1983, passed Higher Secondary from Goenka College of Commerce and Business Administration in 1985 and graduated from Netaji Nagar College in 1987.